odan/slim4-skeleton/docs/action.md

 Most people may think that this pattern is not suitable because it results in too many files.
 That this will result in more files is true, however these files are very small and focus on exactly one specific task.
-You get very specific classes with only one clearly defined responsibility (see SRP in SOLID).
+You get very specific classes with only one clearly defined responsibility (see SRP of SOLID).
 So you should not worry too much about too many files, instead you should worry about too few and big files (fat controllers) with too many responsibilities.

 ## Read more